archieosuh/Keylogger-/README.md

 ## Usage
 Clone or download this repository to your local machine.
 Open a terminal or command prompt and navigate to the directory containing the downloaded files.
-Run the script using Python:
-'Copy code
-'''python keylogger.py'''
-'
-Once the script is running, it will capture keyboard events and log them to a file named "gotyou.txt" in the same directory.
+Run the script using Python code: 'python keylogger.py' Once the script runs, it will capture keyboard events and log them to a file named "gotyou.txt" in the same directory.
 To stop the keylogger, press Enter in the terminal or command prompt where the script is running.

 ## Important Notes